 Get Started with Hevo for Free

-With Hevo, bringing data from JIRA to Snowflake data warehouse becomes a cakewalk.
+With Hevo, bringing data from Jira to the Snowflake data warehouse becomes a cakewalk.
 Here are the steps to be followed:

 Step 1: Configure JIRA